Brett Finch: Post playing

 After retiring at the end of 2013, Finch worked as a sideline commentator on Channel Nine's NRL coverage between 2014 and 2016, as well as semi-regular appearances as a panellist on The NRL Footy Show.
 He departed Channel 9 at the end of 2016, citing mental health issues.

 In 2017, Finch began working for Fox Sports.

-In 2018 he married his partner of 5 years Elli Johnston and in 2019 they had a baby daughter.
+In 2018, Finch married his partner of 5 years Elli Johnston, who in 2019 gave birth to the couple's only daughter.
+In May 2023, it was reported that the two were "no longer together".

 On 24 October 2019, The Sydney Morning Herald reported that Finch checked himself into a mental health facility after an incident on an interstate flight.
 Concerns were raised after Finch was seen asleep with a bloody nose on a flight from Sydney to the Gold Coast.
 One witness was quoted as saying "He looked like he couldn’t bring himself to get off the plane.
 White as a ghost, couldn’t control his runny nose and (appeared) paranoid.
 He wasn’t abusive.
 He just didn’t want to get off the plane, like he was scared about something".

-In late September Finch joined the YKTR Sports organisation, run by former rugby league player Isaac John.
-On September 30 Finch launched his podcast, Brett Finch Uncensored, with Brad Fittler featuring as his first guest.
-The podcast now runs independent to YKTR Sports.
+In late September, Finch joined the YKTR Sports organisation, run by former rugby league player Isaac John.
+On 30 September, Finch launched his podcast, Brett Finch Uncensored, with Brad Fittler featuring as his first guest.
+The podcast ran independently to YKTR Sports.